kauri-io/Content/OpenZeppelin 101/Intro.md

     10. Tokens:                 Creating tokens and protecting them.
     11. Utilities:              Other contracts that could assist you.

 The idea behind the contract database is to make it easier for you write your own.
 Contracts from OpenZeppelin should not be modified but instead inherited or combined with your own contracts for the best functionality.
 Its purpose is to serve as a base for you to get started with.
-We will dive into the contracts and their uses later on the series.
+We will dive into the contracts and their uses later on in the series.

 #### How To Download